wahleeee/IT-portfolio/README.md

 # Cyber Portfolio

-This is where I host my IT/cybersecurity projects - hands-on labs, write-ups, and tools I build as I work toward a SOC/cyber analyst role.
+This is where I host my IT/cybersecurity projects - hands-on labs, write-ups, and tools.

 Each project lives in its own folder with its own documentation.

 ## About

-IT professional - aspiring SOC/cyber analyst
+IT professional

 **Certifications:** B.S.
 Cybersecurity · Security+ · AZ-104 · AZ-900 · CySA+ (in progress)